bumbeishvili/bumbeishvili.github.io/_projects/2018-11-01-interactive-map.md

-By clicking the city, we can show detailed view of map, where more thank 50K + points are displayed
+By clicking the city, we can show detailed view of map, where more than 50K + points are displayed

 Where we can filter by category, price, see the details of each point and e.t.c